Safety tips to avoid Mac battery exploding issues

 - Check “Slightly dim the display while on battery power.”

 - See whether it makes sense for you to keep the Power Nap option activated.

 - Position the “Turn display off after” slider somewhere between 1 and 15 minutes (the shorter, the better).

 - Implement changes in both Battery and Power Adapter tabs.

 Since most of your battery is drained by power-hungry apps, it’s good to know which ones those are to be able to restart them in time.
 CleanMyMac X can be instrumental here with its Heavy Consumers monitoring:

 - Open CleanMyMax X (or download a free edition).

 - Navigate to the Optimization tab under Speed.

 - See which apps are wasting too much of your Mac’s resources, select them, and Quit.

-Now, when you’re sure that your Mac is not for a recall yet and you know to service your battery only with licensed dealers and you get how to monitor your Mac’s health and use all tips to your advantage, you don’t have to worry about what to do if your MacBook exploded.
-The key here is to make full use of the automatic tools that can help you without you spending any extra time.
+Now, when you’re sure that your Mac is not for a recall yet and you know to service your battery only with licensed dealers, and you get how to monitor your Mac’s health and use all tips to your advantage, you don’t have to worry about what to do if your MacBook exploded.
+The key here is to make full use of the automatic tools to help you without you spending any extra time.
 In this regard, CleanMyMac X is the perfect tool for keeping your sanity intact.